-- what action was taken. - Written documentation of the complaint must be placed in the student(s) file, as would documentation of other disciplinary action involving student(s). - Whenever a bullying complaint is made by or on behalf of student(s), the school must place the record of what action was taken in the student(s) file.

-The Principal must notify the school's Assistant Superintendent of bullying complaints and the action taken.
-Clear, consistent behavioral standards should be publicized, posted and fairly enforced in each school.

-Educational programs that address bullying should be developed and implemented at all grade levels.
+- o what action was taken. - Written documentation of the complaint is placed in the student(s) file, as would documentation of other disciplinary action involving student(s). - Whenever a bullying complaint is made by or on behalf of student(s), the school places the record of what action was taken in the student(s) file. - The Principal will notify the school's Assistant Superintendent of bullying complaints and the action taken.
+Clear, consistent behavioral standards should be publicized, posted and fairly enforced in each school. - Educational programs that address bullying should be developed and implemented at all grade levels.